ayushtiwari5679/AI_Recruiter/README.md

-# myNachiketa — Sequential Candidate Screening
+# AI Recruiter — Sequential Candidate Screening

 Recruiter/admin workflow MVP.
 Every stage is run separately so results can be reviewed and manually overridden before continuing.